Making a Consulate Appointment

 Provide your personal and contact details at this stage.
 You do not have to enter a segundo apellido (second surname) if you don’t have one.
 If your phone number is Mexican, the country code is +52.
 Under ‘Services’ select ‘Oficinas Consulares’.
 Tick the box to confirm you’ve read the terms and conditions.
 Set up a password for future use.
 Select ‘Register’.
 Once your account has been created, you’ll receive a confirmation email.
 You can then access the appointment booking system.

 Once your account has been created, you’ll receive a confirmation email.
 You can then access the appointment booking system.

 3. Book an appointment

-To book an appointment, first log in to the Mexitel portal with your account details.
+To book an appointment, first log in to the SRE/MiConsulado portal with your account details.
 You will then arrive at a page that requires details of your chosen consulate, type of procedure (e.g. visa) and personal information.
-Click on SEARCH and a calendar with the available appointments will open.
-Next, select the date and time you prefer and once finalized, you will receive a confirmation email.
+Click on SCHEDULE and a form with various steps will open.

 Step one is Place; enter the country, state and specific office you choose.
 Once again, you will have to provide personal information.
 If you do not have a CURP, click on the box and select ‘Agregar manualmente’ (manual entry).

 The next steps ask if you already have a Mexican passport or consular number.
 Usually the answer will be ‘no’.
 Then select ‘Verify’ and ‘Continuar’.

 Following this you should confirm the procedure (trámite).
 For residency, click ‘Visa’.
 Check beforehand that your consulate provides this visa service.

 Under Tipo de Trámite, select ‘sin permiso de INM’.
 This means that you do not yet have authorization from Mexican immigration.
 Under Sub tipo, the trámite you select is Residente temporal for temporary residency or Residente permanente for permanent residency.